FrankenApps/ElectronTicTacToe/README.md

 2. Clone the Repo: ```$ git clone https://github.com/FrankenApps/ElectronApeMemoryGame```
 3. Open the App: ```$ electron ElectronApeMemoryGame```

+Note: First Startup takes very long.
+It may take up to 20s, but after that, the app will launch immediately.
+So be patient on first startup and do not close the app when you are seeing a blank screen.

 ## The code

 I know the code does violate some common standards.
 You can tell me about any mistakes I made, I am still in an early learning stage.